You're Never Too Old To Ignite Your Flame.

-Fiona, and Beth assistant director had us walking in our glory, (don’t try in the coop) walking a stereotype sex, (keep this for the bedroom) walking invisible, and along with many other walks, list writing and reading out.
-Inhibitions melted as I, discovered the joys of skipping with a gay abandonment that usually required way too much drink.
+Fiona, and Beth, the assistant director had us walking in our glory, (don’t try in the coop) walking stereotype sex, (keep this for the bedroom) walking invisible, and along with many other walks, list writing and reading out.
+Inhibitions melted as I discovered the joys of skipping with a gay abandonment that usually required way too much drink.

-Very quickly the group bonded each with an equal space.
+Very quickly the group bonded each with equal space.

 The rehearsals were so much fun that I (in my head) continued to skip home feeling beautiful, in fact so drawn was I to the feeling I emailed Fiona who wanted more-a story?